Cucuteni–Trypillia culture: Early period (5800–5000 BC)

-Clay statues of females and amulets have been found dating to this period.
+Clay statues of women and amulets have been found dating to this period.
 Copper items, primarily bracelets, rings and hooks, are occasionally found as well.
 A hoard of a large number of copper items was discovered in the village of Cărbuna, Moldova, consisting primarily of items of jewelry, which were dated back to the beginning of the fifth millennium BC.
 Some historians have used this evidence to support the theory that a social stratification was present in early Cucuteni culture, but this is disputed by others.

 Pottery remains from this early period are very rarely discovered; the remains that have been found indicate that the ceramics were used after being fired in a kiln.
 The outer colour of the pottery is a smoky grey, with raised and sunken relief decorations.
 Toward the end of this early Cucuteni–Trypillia period, the pottery begins to be painted before firing.
 The white-painting technique found on some of the pottery from this period was imported from the earlier and contemporary (5th millennium) Gumelnița–Karanovo culture.
 Historians point to this transition to kiln-fired, white-painted pottery as the turning point for when the Pre-Cucuteni culture ended and Cucuteni Phase (or Cucuteni–Trypillia culture) began.

 Cucuteni and the neighbouring Gumelnița–Karanovo cultures seem to be largely contemporary; the "Cucuteni A phase seems to be very long (4600–4050) and covers the entire evolution of the Gumelnița–Karanovo A1, A2, B2 phases (maybe 4650–4050)."

 Middle period (5000–3500 BC)

-Clay figurines, 4900–4750 BC, discovered in Balta Popii, Romania (Cucuteni Neolithic Art Museum, Piatra-Neamţ, Romania).
+Clay figurines, 4900–4750 BC, discovered in Balta Popii, Romania.
+Cucuteni Neolithic Art Museum, Piatra-Neamţ, Romania.
 The "Council of the Goddesses" was discovered consisting of 36 artifacts: 21 anthropomorphic statuettes, 13 thrones, 1 cone and 1 bead.

 In the middle era, the Cucuteni–Trypillia culture spread over a wide area from Eastern Transylvania in the west to the Dnieper River in the east.
 During this period, the population immigrated into and settled along the banks of the upper and middle regions of the Right Bank (or western side) of the Dnieper River, in present-day Ukraine.
 The population grew considerably during this time, resulting in settlements being established on plateaus, near major rivers and springs.